chardrew/ecommerce-analysis/README.md

 ## 📂 Dataset
 - The dataset is available [here](https://www.kaggle.com/datasets/carrie1/ecommerce-data?select=data.csv)
 - The dataset consists of **e-commerce transaction records** including invoices, stock codes, descriptions, quantities, and prices.
-- The focus is on **sales trends, product demand, and customer purchase behavior**.
+- The focus is on **sales trends, product demand, and customer purchase behaviour**.

 ---